codefresh-io/cap-docs.codefresh.io/_docs/pipelines/pipelines.md

 max-width="60%"
 %}

-* **Projects**: The top-level concept in Codefresh.
-Projects are used to group related pipelines.
-In most cases a single project will be a single application (that itself contains many micro-services).
+* **Projects**: The top-level concept in Codefresh CI/CD.
+Projects are used to group related CI pipelines.
+In most cases, a single project will be a single application that itself contains many microservices.
 You are free to use projects as you see fit.
-For example, you could create a project for a specific Kubernetes cluster or a specific team/department.
+For example, you could create a project for a specific Kubernetes cluster or for a specific team/department.

 * **Pipelines**: Each project can have multiple pipelines.
 Pipelines that belong to a single project can be managed as a unit.
 You can also create a new pipeline by copying an existing pipeline.
 Notice that unlike other CI solutions, a pipeline in Codefresh is **NOT** tied to a specific Git repository.
 You should try to make your pipelines generic enough so that they can be reused for similar applications even when they exist in different Git repositories (a fairly typical setup for microservices).

-* **Pipeline steps**: Each pipeline has a definition that defines the [pipeline steps]({{site.baseurl}}/docs/codefresh-yaml/steps/) that are executed each time this pipeline is triggered.
-The definition of a pipeline is described in a special [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.
+* **Pipeline steps**: Each pipeline has a definition that defines the [pipeline steps]({{site.baseurl}}/docs/pipelines/steps/) that are executed each time the pipeline is triggered.
+The definition of a pipeline is described in a special [codefresh.yml]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) file.
 The `codefresh.yml` file can be fetched from the same repository as that of the source code, from a completely different repository, or even defined in-place in the Codefresh pipeline editor.
 Again, notice you can have a pipeline that checks out its source code from Git repository A, but actually defines its steps in a `codefresh.yml` file that is fetched from Git repository B.

-* **Triggers**: A pipeline can have zero, one, or more [triggers]({{site.baseurl}}/docs/pipeline/triggers/).
+* **Triggers**: A pipeline can have zero, one, or many [triggers]({{site.baseurl}}/docs/pipelines/triggers/).
+Triggers are the linking medium between a pipeline and a Git repository.
 Codefresh supports several kinds of triggers such as Git, Cron, and Docker push triggers.
 Triggers that happen with Git webhooks can come from the same Git repository that contains the git code, **OR**, a completely different repository.
-Triggers are the linking medium between a pipeline and a Git repository.
 You can have a pipeline with multiple triggers to be executed when a code change happens to any of them.

 With these basic building blocks, you can define many complex workflows.
 In particular, it is very easy in Codefresh to create a scenario where: